 4. Turn the jack screw to the left until the jack can be placed under the jacking location.
-Once the jack is positioned, turn the jack screw to the right until the jack head is properly engaged with the lift area closest to the wheel to be changed.
+Once the jack is positioned, turn the jack screw to the right until the jack head is properly engaged to the jacking location on the wheel to be changed.
 Do not raise the vehicle until you are sure the jack is securely engaged.